dsappet/jedi-academy-serverless/exercise-04__custom-variable/README.md

-# Part 04 - Using custom property
+# Exercise 04 - Using custom variables